hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/pricelist_generator/templates/template_table_ru.md

 # No Python code to test in the provided HTML.
 # Tests would need to be written around a function
 # that renders the template using Jinja2 or a similar
 # templating engine.
-This example demonstrates
+This example demonStartes
 # testing the template *as a template* rather than
 # testing the rendered output (which is significantly
 # more complicated).